Notations #2 open-call

 5. We create through experiment, repetition, and awareness.

-6. Crossing borders generates new forms.
+6. Transcending the borders creates new forms.

 8. We research existing rituals.

-9. We create new rituals.
+9. We create our own rituals.

 11. We insist on interaction.